May 29, 2018

 Let’s take an engagement session, for instance.
 We see a picture of a couple snuggled up and giggling at each other.
 Did this just happen magically?
 Not really… Sure it’s their actual reactions, but I told them to snuggle up like that.
 Even more, I told him to lick her nose!
 SERIOUSLY!
 I waited for his tongue to go away before snapping the image, of course, but I had to be fast enough to catch her genuine reaction.

 Another example is a headshot session.
 Unless you’re a professional actor, producing a genuine smile or laugh is not easy to do!
 Right before I snapped this image, I cracked a joke about how the original cut of Aladin had the Genie screaming, “Tell her to take her clothes off!”
 Granted, we were already on the subject of how dirty Disney movies actually are, but I still had to create this “candid” moment.

 The overall point I’m trying to make is that a photographer can claim that they’re photojournalistic and candid all day long, but they’ll just sit in the corner of the room and snap frames all day.
 That’s absolutely perfect – if that’s what you want from your photographer.
-Some images, though may need a little more help from your photographer to appear candid and emotional.
+Some candid photos though may need a little more help from your photographer to appear natural and emotional.
 I’d recommend finding a photographer that can do both.

 P.S.
 Don’t forget, your photographer will have to pose you eventually.
 Check that they’re good at it.

 If you have questions about capturing candid photos in your session, then shoot me an email.